-I, on the other hand, am not overly worried: after all, the voting booths have already been hacked by a political elite comprised of Republicans and Democrats who are determined to retain power at all costs.
+I, on the other hand, am not overly worried: after all, the voting booths have already been hijacked by a political elite comprised of Republicans and Democrats who are determined to retain power at all costs.

-The outcome is a foregone conclusion: the police state will win and "we the people" will lose.
+The outcome is a foregone conclusion: the Deep State will win and "we the people" will lose.